maliput/maliput_documentation/docs/getting_started.rst

 information and to remove the need for users to query numerous disparate data structures and state providers.

-See `maliput::api::Intersection API <html/deps/maliput/html/classmaliput_1_1api_1_1_intersection.html>`_ for more details
+See `maliput::api::Intersection`_'s API for more details.

 IntersectionBook
 ----------------

-The `maliput::api::IntersectionBook <html/deps/maliput/html/classmaliput_1_1api_1_1_intersection_book.html>`_ is an interface for querying for the intersection in a given road network.
+The `maliput::api::IntersectionBook`_ is an interface for querying for the intersection in a given road network.
 This book is expected to gather all the available `Intersection`s.
-The API allows you to find intersections by `Intersection`, `TrafficLight` or `DiscretValueRule` ID and even by inertial position.
+The API allows you to find intersections by `maliput::api::Intersection`_, `maliput::api::rules::TrafficLight`_ or `maliput::api::rules::DiscretValueRule` ID and even by inertial position.

-`maliput` provides a base implementation for loading the `Intersection`s.
+`maliput`_ provides a base implementation for loading the `Intersection`s.
-However, the most convenient way of populating this book is to load it via YAML file by using the `maliput::LoadIntersectionBookFromFile <html/deps/maliput/html/namespacemaliput.html#a70af57ac223401656e6143e147caaf5d>`_ method.
+However, the most convenient way of populating this book is to load it via YAML file by using the `maliput::LoadIntersectionBookFromFile`_ method.

-As example, we will use the `maliput_malidrive` backend.
+As example, we will use the `maliput_malidrive`_ backend.

 .. code-block:: cpp
     :linenos: